 Though a number of vet visits and lab tests revealed nothing, Mic continued to decline.
-When his spatial perception deteriorated, we realized that he was acting like some elderly people we had known, and concluded, almost tongue-in-cheek, that he had “doggy dementia.”
+When his spatial perception deteriorated, we realized that he was acting like some elderly people we had known, and concluded, almost tongue-in-cheek, that he was senile with “doggy dementia.”

 “It’s a big issue, and there’s not much awareness of it, even among vets,” says Leticia Fanucchi, DVM, PhD, a veterinary behaviorist and director of Veterinary Medicine Behavioral Services at Washington State University’s Veterinary Teaching Hospital.
-“I get that question—‘Dogs get dementia?’— even from colleagues.”
-But CCD is nothing new.
+“I get that question—‘Do dogs get dementia?’— even from colleagues.”
+But canine dementia is nothing new.

 GET THE BARK IN YOUR INBOX!

 Sign up for our newsletter and stay in the know.